Projective characterization of higher-order quantum transformations: Introductory example extended: dynamics-like construction up to fourth order

 So it may be concluded that the most general 2-comb is a superposition of two possible quantum networks: one in which the channel $M$ is measured, $\mathcal{I}_{A_1} \prec \overline{\mathcal{I}}_{A_2}$, then reprepared as $\Tilde{M}$, $\overline{\mathcal{I}}_{A_0} \prec \mathcal{I}_{A_3}$ in its causal future and one where it is first $\Tilde{M}$ which is prepared.

-Yet, there is again an isomorphism at play that will make the interpretation of the supermap $N$, a second order transformation, equivalent to a succession of first order transformations with a single signaling direction.
+Yet, there is again an isomorphism at play.
+This is the isomorphism presented in Sec. \ref{sec:applications_iso}: the $n-$combs are equivalent to quantum networks.
+This will make the interpretation of the supermap $N$, a second-order transformation, equivalent to a succession of first-order transformations with a single signaling direction.

-This means that $N$ can equivalently be understood as a succession of two quantum channels \cite{Chiribella2009,Perinotti2016,Bisio2018}; this is the most peculiar feature of quantum supermaps, and as we will see later of quantum combs in general.
+This means that $N$ can equivalently be understood as a succession of two quantum channels \cite{Chiribella2009,Perinotti2016,Bisio2018}; this is a peculiar feature of quantum supermaps, and of quantum combs in general.